Faculty Frequently Asked Questions (FAQ) - Academic Affairs Office

 Check with Human Resources (Building 19, Fremont campus).
 Lockers are issued on a first come-first serve basis.

 Q. Can I get an Ohlone email account?

-Yes, ask your Dean's Executive Secretary to submit a request for you to have an email account or for network access.
+Yes, ask your Dean's Executive Assistant to submit a request for you to have an email account or for network access.
 Please note that for all Ohlone College announcements, your Ohlone email account will be used.